CarVac/3dPrintingGuide/Electronics/BedProbes.md

 For room temperature printers that will be printing with a limited range of nozzle temperatures, a BLTouch or similar is generally good on a budget and easy to integrate.

 For higher temperature use, a dockable probe is an economical option.
+But it can become less reliable with age, requiring replacement.

 If you care about speed of bed mesh measurement, an eddy current sensor is incredibly capable.
 If you have a large bed, meshing on a normal sensor can take quite a long time so this can be very desirable.